maxburian/SAXS_py3/doc/SAXSProtocol.rst

 The Saxsdog Server
 ~~~~~~~~~~~~~~~~~~
-The saxdog server can watch for filesystem events for himself
+The saxdog server can watch for files ystem events for himself
 or subscribe to a zmq service,
 the Saxsdog Feeder, that publishes new file names.
-The server can process the new images acording to one
+The server can process the new images according to one
 calibration.
 The server may only have one calibration at a time, it is not designed to be used
 by multiple users at the same time.